Italian Rum Baba #TwelveLoaves May

 Ingredients

-• 2 plus 3 tbsp cups bread flour, divided
+• 2 cups plus 3 tbsp bread flour

 • 1 tbsp. malt powder (or 1 tbsp sugar)